 The film begins on Dublon Island with Uman Island in the distance, with the team exploring the rusting relics of the Japanese occupation, including a Japanese 127mm Anti-Aircraft gun and bomb craters that have since become breeding pools for mud skippers.
 One of the observations Cousteau makes is how the Lagoon is devoid of large fish and sea life that usually dwell in shipwrecks.
 The scars of war as still fresh, and even in the late 1960's large fish had been driven away by use of wartime explosives for fishing.
 As Cousteau says "For generations to come, the living to carry the burden."

-The team then proceeds to dive and document a number of Truk's most famous ship wrecks, and the sunken Judy dive bomber.
+The team then proceeds to dive and document a number of the most famous shipwrecks in Truk Lagoon plus a D4Y1 Judy aircraft that ditched.
 At the time the film was made, most of the identities of the wrecks the team dove were unknown or unconfirmed.
 Since then, authors like Dan Bailey and his book WWII Wrecks of the Truk Lagoon have revealed precisely which ships Cousteau discovered or visited.
 A full account of this, and the issues surrounding the filming are addressed in his comprehensive book.
 Although the footage from several wrecks is edited together, the depths of wrecks are exaggerated, this work still holds up today as an amazing work of underwater photography and documentary film making.

 The footage that recorded is breath taking and mesmerizing.
 Their preservation is remarkable and the team discovers sea life and many haunting reminders of the men who perished on these wrecks - including fabric items like a sailors hat, shoe, folded blankets and skeletal remains.
 As Cousteau explains, shipwreck are mysteries to us, we seek the story behind them.